A Historic Environment Scotland property

 Thanks to Its unusual boat shape, when seen from the seaward side, the castle is often referred to as the “ship that never sailed.”
 Its three towers add to the nautical effect.

-Jo Woolf, Writer in Residence at the Royal Scottish Geographical Society, described it as a, “glowering brute of a place, huge and forbidding…” It’s a description which sums it up perfectly.
+Jo Woolf, Writer in Residence at the Royal Scottish Geographical Society, described it as a, “glowering brute of a place, huge and forbidding…” It’s a description that sums it up perfectly.

 History of Blackness Castle